How to use AI Tools for Research and Writing

 Play

-We will start with an All Search, asking the question How did the doctrine of the trinity develop? and the first information shown is a synopsis of the most relevant results.
-The copy button at the bottom of the synopsis enables you to copy the synopsis to add to what you are writing on this topic.
+We will start with an All Search, asking the question How did the doctrine of the Trinity develop? and the first information shown is a synopsis of the most relevant results.
+The copy button at the bottom of the synopsis enables you to copy the synopsis to add to what you are writing on this topic while the Study Assistant link enables you to continue the conversation in that tool.

 Tap one of the linked results to examine the article itself in more detail.